astifoman11/web-scraper-data-pipeline/README.md

 - Enrich clinics with phone numbers and websites using the Google Place Details API
 - Scrape clinic websites for email addresses
 - Upload results to an Excel sheet
+- Lastly upload Excel data into a PostgreSQL database

 ---